 The Port Authority has informed you that it is seizing the cargo.
 As we all know, the reason we then destroy the spoilt or seized goods is because they may not be fit for human consumption or for any other food process and public health must be the highest priority.

-Now you have the problem of increased storage costs, the cost of lost product and a container load of spoilt meat that needs a specialist waste disposal company to remove and process the waste in the most efficient manner whilst ensuring the waste is managed in a compliant manner.
+Now you have the problem of rising storage costs.
+The cost of lost product.
+A container load of spoilt meat that needs a specialist waste disposal company to remove and process the waste in the most efficient and compliant manner.

 What should you do next?